sbesada/python.math.expression.parser.pymep/README.md

 The java version of this library is: https://github.com/sbesada/java.math.expression.parser

-NOTE: Regarding to the OS where you excute the tests, it is possible that some tests fail due to rounding issues.
-The mathematical library used in this project is "math".
+NOTE: Regarding to the OS where you excute the tests, it is possible that some tests fail beacause of rounding issues.
+The mathematical library that was used in this project is "math".
 In the future, it is possible that the math library changes.

 PD: If you think that my work deserves a donation, you can do it: https://sbesada.github.io/